Published October 14 2012

 It’s important to understand that just because you don’t have any of these symptoms doesn’t mean your digestive system is in good health.
 Although symptoms can frequently be a good indicator of a gut problem, some people don’t experience these symptoms.
 For example, gluten is a common allergen, and even though I don’t think everyone needs to avoid gluten permanently, I do think it’s a good idea for most people to at least go on a gluten free trial.
 Many people who are gluten sensitive will feel significantly better from a symptomatic perspective when doing this.
-However, some people who are sensitive to gluten don’t experience any symptoms, but even if this is the case, consuming gluten will still cause problems with their digestive system, and can potentially lead to a condition such as leaky gut syndrome.
+However, some people who are sensitive to gluten don’t experience any symptoms.
+But even if this is the case, consuming gluten will still have a negative effect on their gastrointestinal health, and can potentially lead to a condition such as leaky gut syndrome.

 Other Factors Which Can Cause Leaky Gut Syndrome

 While a poor diet can definitely lead to a leaky gut, there can be other factors which cause this condition.
 Chronic stress can affect the blood flow to the digestive system, and over a prolonged period of time this potentially can lead to leaky gut syndrome.
+Plus, chronic stress will decrease secretory IgA, which lines the gastrointestinal tract, and this can cause a leaky gut.
 Frequently it’s a combination of a poor diet and chronic stress that leads to this condition.
-Taking antibiotics will affect the integrity of the gut, and thus can thus lead to leaky gut syndrome.
+Taking antibiotics will affect the integrity of the gut lining, plus these drugs will usually cause intestinal dybiosis (an imbalance of the gut flora), and thus can thus lead to leaky gut syndrome.
 NSAIDS can also cause problems with the gut.
 The frequent consumption of alcohol can also lead to leaky gut syndrome.

-Infections in the digestive tract can lead to leaky gut syndrome.
+Infections in the gastrointestinal tract can also lead to leaky gut syndrome.
 An example is an infection with H. Pylori.
 And there other types of infections which can cause problems with the gut.
 Having parasites can damage the intestinal lining, thus resulting in leaky gut syndrome.
+And even exposure to certain toxins can potentially lead to a leaky gut.
 So as you can see, there are numerous factors which can lead to problems with the gut.

 Leaky Gut Syndrome and Natural Treatment Methods